 The company provides internet, television, and landline phone services nationwide, but recently has made some strategic shifts and acquisitions into international business services, health data records, and security.

 The company is one of the primary service providers in terms of internet and cable in Western Canada, and provides jobs to nearly 66,000 Canadians today.
+Canadian telecom companies are some of the most popular options for those who are just learning how to buy stocks, as they provide stable returns and lucrative dividends.

 Lets take a look at Telus’s dividend